anhoej/qicharts2/README.md

 # Quality improvement charts for R

-Functions for making run charts, Shewhart control charts and Pareto charts for continual quality improvement.
+Functions for making run charts, Shewhart control charts and Pareto charts for continuous quality improvement.
 Included control charts are: I, MR, Xbar, S, T, C, U, U', P, P', and G charts.

-Non-random variation in the form of minor to moderate persistens shifts in data over time is identified by the Anhoej rules for unusually long runs and unusually few crossing.
+Non-random variation in the form of minor to moderate persistent shifts in data over time is identified by the Anhoej rules for unusually long runs and unusually few crossing.

-Non-random variation in the form of larger, possibly transient, shifts in data is identified by Shewhart's 3-sigma rule.
+Non-random variation in the form of larger, possibly transient, shifts is identified by Shewhart's 3-sigma rule.

 ## Exported functions